Symptoms of Rheumatoid Arthritis

 Disease Progression and Symptom Changes

-During the active phase of the disease, patients may experience fluctuations in symptoms:
+During active phases, patients may experience fluctuations:

-Disease progression may lead to the following changes:
+The disease may lead to the following changes:

 When to Seek Medical Attention

-• Friction sounds are heard during joint movement (crepitus)
+• Crepitus (grating sound) during joint movement

 • Unexplained weight loss exceeding 5% of body weight

-Key distinctions from osteoarthritis include:
+The key differences from osteoarthritis include:

 Frequently Asked Questions

-Does weather change exacerbate rheumatoid arthritis symptoms?
+Does weather change worsen rheumatoid arthritis symptoms?

-Can dietary adjustments help alleviate inflammatory responses?
+Can dietary adjustments help reduce inflammation?

 Do rheumatoid arthritis patients need long-term medication?

-Does excessive rest exacerbate joint stiffness?
+Does excessive rest worsen joint stiffness?

 Rheumatoid Arthritis